Hoyasumii/bee-movie/README.md

 What about Bee Oolumbus?
 Bee Gandhi?
 Bejesus?

-Where I'm from, we'd never sue human
+Where I'm from, we'd never sue humans